amy34268/Todo-List-Application/README.md

  the exception, a message box will display "the date you entered is incorrect".

-#Phase 4: Task
+#Phase 4: Task 3

 - Writer class and ToDoList class should not have separated DELIMITER, they should be the same value at all time

+   Improvement: import static persistence.Reader.DELIMITER in toDoList class, so the change in the constant in Writer will also reflect on ToDoList

+-  When setting UI elements suc has JButtons ("ADD") and setActionCommand("ADD"), the String "ADD" should be the same value at all time

-- functionality for the UI elements can be extracted from GUI and make them a new Class.
+- functionality for the UI elements can be extracted from GUI and make them into a new Class.

-- Save and Load Functions can be separated from GUI and make them a new Class.
+- Save and Load Functions can be separated from GUI and make them into a new Class.